 Wines that are ‘in bond’ are those which have not had VAT or Duty paid on them.
-Due to this they cannot be delivered to somebody for consumption, they must stay within designated warehouses.
+As such they cannot be delivered for consumption without paying the relevant duty and taxes, they must stay within designated warehouses.

 Tips on Buying and Selling Wine in Bond

 A popular way of buying and storing wine is to purchase it while it’s “in bond”.
 This simply means that your wine is stored in a HM Customs & Excise-approved “bonded” warehouse.
 Wine purchased and stored in this way is not Duty or VAT payable until it is taken out, or delivered to your home – at this point the VAT is payable on the original purchase value.